TheMarex/ba-thesis/text/2_models.md

 ## Multi-Body methode to calculate the ZMP {#section:multi-body-zmp}

-Besides the simplified cart-table model, there also exists an exact method to calculate the resulting ZMP from the movement from several connected rigid bodies.
+Besides the simplified Cart-Table Model, there also exists an exact method to calculate the resulting ZMP from the movement of several connected rigid bodies.

 Let $c_i$ be the CoM position and $m_i$ the mass of the $i$-th body ($i \in \{1, ..., k\}$).
 Then, as derived in \cite{siciliano2008springer} (p.
 374), the total linear momentum $\mathcal{P}$ can be calculated by: